13 Generalized linear models

 1. (Plan) Consider the following scenario: A person is interested in the number of deaths, attributed to cancer, in Sydney, Australia.
 They collect data from the five largest hospitals, for the past 20 years.
 Please sketch out what that dataset could look like and then sketch a graph that you could build to show all observations.

-2. (Simulate) Please further consider the scenario described and simulate the situation, along with three predictor variables that are associated with the number of deaths, by cause.
+2. (Simulate) Please further consider the scenario described and simulate the situation—both the outcome (number of deaths, by cause) and a handful of predictors.
 Please include at least ten tests based on the simulated data.

 3. (Acquire) Please describe one possible source of such a dataset.